 Clarksville Academy encourages students to participate in extracurricular activities such as clubs and athletics.
 CA offers a wide variety of clubs and service organizations.

 Over 92% of our children participate in community service.
 We help not only locally but all across the globe.
 Many Clarksville Academy clubs and organizations perform community service on a regular basis.
-This includes both Intermediate School and Upper School.
-In 2012 CA added Challenged Based Learning, which takes an overriding topic and allows the students to collaborate and create projects and solutions that will be beneficial to themselves and the community.
-This project focuses on our Upper School, but will also include some activities for Intermediate & Lower School.
+This includes both Middle School and Upper School.

 Over 85% of our upper school students participate in one or more sport.
 Extracurricular activities encourage time management and foster relationships with fellow students and the Clarksville community.